-Last updated 16/05/2023
+Last updated 19/02/2024

-The Standing Advisory Committee
+The Standing Advisory Committee Findings

-The Preston Market Standing Advisory Committee (SAC) Panel Hearing was held over five weeks from October 3rd to November 10th, 2022.
+The SAC Panel Hearing was held over five weeks from October 3rd to November 10th, 2022.
 Council made submissions to the panel on draft Planning Scheme Amendment C182, together with its experts, in a bid to protect the Preston Market.
 The SAC submitted its report and recommendations to the Victorian Planning Authority (VPA) on 16 December 2022.
-Although it was anticipated the report be publicly released by VPA 10 days following its receipt as per the Minister's Terms of Reference, the VPA have now advised that the timing of its release is at the Planning Minister's discretion.

-Council’s proposed plan to protect the market
+Council’s submission to protect the market

 Advantages of Council’s Alternate Plan